roytang/blog/content/post/2026/05/mtg-tmnt/index.md

 Still MIA for two sets now!

+Update: Stats email finally came in on 28th May.

+{{% photos arenastats %}}

 ### Streaming videos

 I still have not streamed any drafts since the Final Fantasy set!